EMF and the Flounder: Electromagnetic fields and their consequences for a vital fishery species

 Offshore energy infrastructure includes inter-array and export cables, which are associated with the presence of EMFs in marine ecosystems.
 While power cables are typically buried in the seabed or protected with concrete mattresses, EMFs can still be detected in the surrounding environment.
 Some cables also remain exposed in the water column, particularly in floating wind farms, or cannot be fully buried due to local seabed conditions.

-In this webinar, we’ll explore the three main goals of the FlatEMF study:
+In this webinar, we explored the three main goals of the FlatEMF study:

-• Understanding flatfish behaviour – How do adult flatfish respond to electromagnetic fields (EMFs) from subsea cables?
-We’ll share lab results from St Abbs Marine Station and seabed survey findings from Wageningen Marine Research.
+- Understanding flatfish behaviour – How do adult flatfish respond to electromagnetic fields (EMFs) from subsea cables?
+We shared lab results from St Abbs Marine Station and seabed survey findings from Wageningen Marine Research.

-• Setting EMF calculation standards – How can we reliably measure EMFs from submarine cables?
-We’ll explain the developed modelling guidelines, and how they were tested.
+- Setting EMF calculation standards – How can we reliably measure EMFs from submarine cables?
+We explained the developed modelling guidelines, and how they were tested.

-• Identifying potential protections – If EMFs are found to impact marine life, what can be done to reduce risks?
-We’ll discuss when and how mitigation measures might be applied.
+- Identifying potential protections – If EMFs are found to impact marine life, what can be done to reduce risks?
+We discussed when and how mitigation measures might be applied.

-After the presentations, we will hold and open Q&A round, moderated by RGI.
+After the presentations, we held a lively Q&A round, moderated by RGI.

 Share article: